gowtham-star/Data_Transfer/README.md

 2. The app allows you to download this real time data in a csv format in local stoarage
 3. The app provides you with visualization of the data using line charts

-## Instructions to use the project
+## Instructions to use the appliaction
+1. First follow rasperberyy side of the installation
+2. Then follow Flutter app installation
+3. Connect both the pi and phone to the same network and use the software and have fun :)

 ### Rasperberry pi side